leanderloew/Pytorch-OCR-Fully-Convolutional/README.md

 # Pytorch-OCR-Fully-Conv

-This repository contains code of a pytorch implementation of:
+This repository is a work in progress implementation of:
 [Accurate, Data-Efficient, Unconstrained Text Recognition with Convolutional Neural Networks](https://arxiv.org/abs/1812.11894) I am not affiliated with the authors of the paper.

 I also implemented the excellent data generator of [@Belval](https://github.com/Belval/TextRecognitionDataGenerator) as a pytorch dataset.
 I reyl on the pytorch implementation of the ctc loss from [@jpuigcerver](https://github.com/jpuigcerver/pytorch-baidu-ctc).
 I found the performance from the warp-CTC to be better than the ones native to pytorch.